 - far anterior insertion of the guide pin will not interfere with the nail insertion;

 - intramedullary nailing technique

-- entry position
+- entry position and guide wire insertion:

 - w/ a trochanteric entry nail, start slightly medial to the specific tip of the greater trochanter;